Louis Aloysius, Prince of Hohenlohe-Waldenburg-Bartenstein

-Biography

-Hohenlohe was born at Bartenstein in Hohenlohe-Bartenstein.
+Early life

+Hohenlohe was born at Bartenstein in Hohenlohe-Bartenstein on 18 August 1765.
+He was the son of Louis Charles, Prince of Hohenlohe-Waldenburg-Bartenstein (1731–1799), and Countess Polyxena Benedikta Josepha Philippine Antonia von Limburg-Stirum (1738–1798).
+Among his siblings was younger brother, Charles Joseph, who was created 1st Prince of Hohenlohe-Jagstberg in 1803.

+His paternal grandparents were Charles Philip, Prince of Hohenlohe-Bartenstein, and Sophie Friederike of Hesse-Homburg.
+His maternal grandparents were Count Christian Otto von Limburg-Stirum and Caroline von Hohenlohe-Waldenburg-Schillingsfürst.

+Career

 In 1784 he entered the service of the Palatinate, which he quit in 1792 to take command as a colonel of a French army regiment raised by his father for the service of the émigré princes of France.
 He greatly distinguished himself under Condé in the campaigns of 1792–93, especially at the storming of the lines of Wissembourg.

 Subsequently he entered the service of the Netherlands, and, when almost surrounded by the army of General Pichegru, conducted a masterly retreat from the island of Bommelerwaard to the Waal.
 After the Dutch surrendered to the French armies, Hohenlohe joined the Austrian army with whom he fought in the campaigns of 1794 to 1798.
 The following year he was named major-general by the Archduke Charles of Austria.
 Hohenlohe was promoted to the rank of Feldmarschallleutnant in 1806 and the next year saw him being appointed governor of Galicia.
-Napoleon offered to restore to Hohenlohe his principality of Hohenlohe-Bartenstein on condition that he adhered to the Confederation of the Rhine, but as he refused, it was united to Württemberg.
+Napoleon offered to restore to Hohenlohe his principality of Hohenlohe-Bartenstein on condition that he adhered to the Confederation of the Rhine, but as he refused, it was mediatised to Württemberg in 1806.